✓ Growth ✓ Enterprise

 The calculator allows you to create relationships between rows and quantify new totals using event counts, user counts, or numerical values.
 The calculator can be accessed by choosing the icon located in the menu bar beneath the query builder.

-Using the calculator, you may add, subtract, multiply, or divide any two query rows.
+The Calculator is a set of arithmetic calculations where you may add, subtract, multiply, or divide any two query rows.
 Only two rows may be used in a single calculation.
-The calculator interface displays a list of your query rows on the left and calculator field, including a list of mathematical operations, on the right.
+The calculator interface displays a list of your query rows on the left and a calculator field, including a list of mathematical operations, on the right.
 The list of query rows will display the row name, which can be edited or renamed within the query builder.

 Calculate Using Rows